HOA Fines and Penalties

 Disallowed Suspensions

 • Elevators.
-Associations cannot suspend elevator service, as elevators are classified in landlord-tenant law as a utility that cannot be suspended.
+Associations cannot suspend elevator service, as elevators are classified under landlord-tenant law as a utility.
 Moreover, if an elderly or medically challenged owner or guest is forced to walk up stairwells and has a heart attack, the association will likely be sued.

 • Ingress/Egress.
 Associations cannot bar owners and guests from walking through the lobby.
 Owners have the right of ingress/egress.

 • Meeting Attendance.
-The right to attend meetings is different from using the swimming pool.
+The right to attend meetings is different from the right to use the swimming pool.
 Meeting attendance is a right conferred by the Davis-Stirling Act: "Any member may attend board meetings, except when the board adjourns to or meets solely in executive session."
 (Civ.
-Code § 4925(a).)
+Code § 4925(a)

 • Meeting Facilities.
 Facilities during association elections cannot be suspended.

 • Voting Rights.
-As of January 1, 2020, a member's voting rights can no longer be suspended.
+As of January 1, 2020, a member's voting rights cannot be suspended.
 (Civ.
-Code § 5105(h)(1): a ballot cannot be denied to a member for any reason other than not being a member at the time when ballots are distributed.)
+Code § 5105(h)(1); a ballot cannot be denied to a member for any reason other than not being a member at the time when ballots are distributed.)

-At one time, associations could record a notice with the county recorder's office whenever an owner was in violation of the CC&Rs.
+At one time, associations could record a notice with the county recorder's office whenever an owner violated the CC&Rs.
 Such recordings are no longer allowed.
 (Ward v.
-Superior Court.)
+Superior Court)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.